 We can do quite a bit to bring on new creative projects, and make our lives more interesting and more perceptive to getting into a creative focus.
 Yet, while one can make progress towards those goals, there are plenty of unfulfilling projects that need to get done regardless.
 Sometimes, to make a living, you simply need to do what you have to do.

 That doesn’t mean you need to accept an unengaging project’s misfortune.
-Instead, try a few of these ideas while having to work on it:
+Instead, try a few of these ideas while having to work on them:

 - Complicate it!
 Learn something new while working on the project or while doing the task; go above and beyond to find a more creative way of doing it.
 The bare minimum and doing only as your told breeds no engagement from you.

 - Take it as an opportunity to try a whole new technique.
 Experimentation is growth after all, and it sure captures creative focus as well.